Are you interested in learning how to find your customer’s pain points so you can better understand them?

 Use Live Chat to Find Customer Pain Points

-If an email survey seems a little too stone age for you, try a live chat.
+If an email survey doesn’t cut it, try a live chat.

 It’s an excellent tool for both email opt-in lead generation as well as collecting real-time customer feedback.

 The cool thing about live chat is that it allows you to communicate directly with a customer and find out exactly what they’re looking for.
-It’s a directional tool for both customer and provider to work together to solve pain points.
+It’s a directional tool for both customers and providers to work together to solve problems.

-For example, when they land on your site, ask them something like this:
+For example, when a user lands on your site, ask them something like this:

 If they respond, you’ll know exactly what brought them to your site.
 If you’re a marketing agency, maybe they’ll say “I’m looking for information on how to start a Google Ads campaign.”